Chris Menges: Career

-In 1983, Menges received his first BAFTA nomination for the Bill Forsyth film Local Hero, and only a year later won his first Academy Award for the film The Killing Fields about the genocide in Cambodia.
+In 1983, Menges received his first BAFTA nomination for the film Local Hero, and only a year later won his first Academy Award for the film The Killing Fields about the genocide in Cambodia.
 He continued his work with helmer Roland Joffe, and Menges won his second Oscar in 1986 with the historical drama The Mission.
-He also shot a television play titled Made in Britain, starring Tim Roth, in 1983.
+He also shot a television play titled Made in Britain, in 1983.

-In 1988, Menges made his directorial debut with A World Apart.
+In 1988, Menges made his directorial debut with A World Apart, a biopic based on the life of South African anti-apartheid activist Ruth First and Joe Slovo.
 This film was celebrated at the 1988 Cannes Film Festival and won three major awards.

-His second film as director, CrissCross with Goldie Hawn, received critical acclaim, but was a box-office flop.
-In 1996 he moved back behind the camera to shoot the award-winning films The Boxer (directed by Jim Sheridan) and Michael Collins.
+His second film as director, CrissCross, received critical acclaim, but was a box-office flop.
+In 1996 he moved back behind the camera to shoot the award-winning films The Boxer and Michael Collins.
 For the latter, he received his third Academy Award nomination in 1997.

 Menges also made documentaries.
 In the early 1970s, he went to Burma with British film maker Adrian Cowell to shoot The Opium Warlords, a film about the drug trade.
 After the release of the documentary in 1974, the Burmese government was said to have put a price on their heads.
 Menges is mentioned in the book Conversations with Cinematographers by David A. Ellis, published by Scarecrow Press.

+Cinematographer Barry Ackroyd credits Menges as an influence.